mcguinnessa/ESP32C3-Switch/README.md

 Attempt to connect to wifi given saved credentials.

 Connect to the configured REST API for status information.
 This is of the form
 <hostname>/<prefix>/status

+###Server Response Message
-  return JSON
+JSON
     {lights: "on|off", tts: integer_in_ms, discovery: "true|false", reset: "true|false"}

     lights: This will defined the state of the switch, if on it will set the configured PINs to the 'on' state, one high and one low.
 If off, it will do the reverse.